Heritage Teaching Staff

 Beth and her husband Eddie live in Whitefish, MT and have four children.
 Beth went to Willamette University in Salem, Oregon where she earned her Bachelor’s in Spanish and Environmental Science.
 As a post-graduate, she earned her Master’s Degree in Teaching.
 She taught at the middle school level for three years before staying home to be with her two youngest children.
 For the last 14 years Beth has used her training as a teacher to homeschool her children, to pastor youth, and to coach high school track.
 Her passions include her family, the Bible, teaching youth about the amazing expanse of God’s love, and running.
 She is very blessed that God has asked her back into the teaching world with a community of such faith filled teachers, parents, and students.

 Erin Tintzman - Community Development & Assistant Director

 Erin grew up in Idaho, immersed in classical education.
 She graduated from the University of Colorado with a BS in dental hygiene.
 Erin has a unique passion for life and helping others grow.
 Married to her fabulous husband, Dan, and mother of four amazing children, she has homeschooled for ten years by the Lord’s faithful leading.
 With an appreciation and love for people, Erin uses her gifts to build up the Heritage community through organizing and overseeing the class days, as well as many "behind the scenes" tasks, which are too numerous to list.
 She cherishes the Heritage community and the support, opportunities, and relationships that come from studying together.
 Erin enjoys the sun, hiking, biking, singing, crafting, camping, skiing, down comforters, Sweet Peaks Ice Cream and coffee.

-Vicky Tronstad - K-5th Math Skills
+Vicky Tronstad - K-2nd Science

-Jane Turner - Science & Program Director
+Jane Turner - Physical Science, Pre-Algebra, & Program Director

 Susan Wagner- Art